Community-Engaged Opportunities for Students

 - Providing direct service/research to the community partner

-The Center for Community Engagement & Learning is accepting applications for the Fall 2021 Community Engaged Student Assistant (CESA) program.
+The Center for Community Engagement & Learning is accepting applications for Spring and Summer 2023 Community Engaged Student Assistant (CESA) program.
 If you are a student who is interested in participating in this program and would like to be paired with a faculty member, please contact our office at 907-786-4062.

 Once you've been paired with a faculty member, they will apply on your behalf.